danbz/aesthetic-programming/source/10-MachineUnlearning/Readme.md

 **index.html**

-To load the ml5.js library as part of the overall sketch, you need the following line in your index.html, just like importing other libraries as discussed in Chapter 4, "Data Capture," with the clmtrackr library.
+To load the ml5.js library as part of the overall sketch, you need the following line in your index.html, just like importing other libraries as discussed in Chapter 4, "Data capture," with the clmtrackr library.
 ```html
 <script src="https://unpkg.com/ml5@latest/dist/ml5.min.js"
 type="text/javascript"></script>